lter/HERON/README.md

 Here are the functions currently included in `HERON`:

+### `EGRET` Helper Functions

+-   **`egret_report`**: Generate a coarse PDF report containing plots of `EGRET` function outputs.
+Useful for quickly characterizing a suite of patterns in the data though allows little aesthetic customization and is thus best used only for this preliminary “first look”

+### `SiZer` Helper Functions

 -   **`sizer_slice`**: Extract the `SiZer`-identified slope for a
     specified bandwidth and returns this information as a dataframe